ampproject/amphtml/extensions/amp-analytics/analytics-vendors-list.md

 Type attribute value: `oewadirect`

+[tip type="important"]

-> ⚠️ This is a variation of `oewa` that does not use the iframe-ping solution and has a better client detection by using `AMP CLIENT_ID`.
+This is a variation of `oewa` that does not use the iframe-ping solution and has a better client detection by using `AMP CLIENT_ID`.
 This is currently EXPERIMENTAL, and prohibited by the OEWA because it does not use `oewa2.js`.

+[/tip]

 ### Oracle Infinity Analytics